 Discover some of the best canoes of the year from Nova Craft, Sea Eagle, Old Town, Swift, Mad River and Wenonah.
-Whether you’re looking for a canoe for a month-long canoe tripping adventure, a speedy boat for winning races, or a solo canoe for enjoying nature, Paddling Magazine’s top picks are sure to please.
+Whether you’re looking for a canoe for a month-long canoe tripping adventure, a speedy boat for winning races or a solo canoe for enjoying nature, Paddling Magazine‘s top picks are sure to please.

 The Best Canoes in 2020

-If you spend your backcountry adventures traveling light and fast, the Cruiser 14.8 provides the speed of a touring kayak with the volume of a solo canoe, allowing you to pack without worry and portage with ease.
+If you spend your backcountry adventures travelling light and fast, the Cruiser 14.8 provides the speed of a touring kayak with the volume of a solo canoe, allowing you to pack without worry and portage with ease.
 Snappy on the turn when leaned over, and more than capable if the waves come up, the Cruiser 14.8 is designed to handle whatever your adventures may entail.

 Travel Canoe from Sea Eagle

 The original inflatable, all drop stitch canoe goes from car trunk to water in just nine minutes.
 High-pressure drop stitch sides and floor form an incredibly rigid, stable and lightweight canoe that’s just 60 pounds.
 It inflates to 16 feet by 38 inches and holds three people, or up to 915 pounds.
-Take it fishing, paddle lakes or run class IV rivers.
+Take the Travel Canoe fishing, paddle lakes or run class IV rivers.
 Bow and stern molds help slice through the water for paddling speeds up to five miles per hour.

 Discovery 119 Solo Sportsman from Old Town